jmauerhan/piano/README.md

 ### Back with Hanger Holes
 This is the last piece, and when I attached mine I glued it on backwards despite checking it several times before glueing.
 Oh well!
 I decided it made it artsy and added an acrylic music note.
 - Line it up with the back of the case and glue - either direction! :D

+## Finish: Customize!
+I added "Mr. Ian's Piano Room" as my daughter requested, and a music note to try to offset the funky look of my backwards back.